Aerial image of a blue whale

 Species: Balaenoptera musculus

-Length: 20 to 25 meters.
-The biggest specimen was 33,58m, captured in South Georgia.
+Length: 20 to 30 m.
+The biggest specimen was 33.3m, captured in the Southern Ocean.

 Weight: 75 to 130 metric tons.

 Diet: Primarily Krill (euphausiids) and copepods.
-The St Lawrence blue whales are known to feed predominantly on Krill species Meganyctiphanes norvegica and Thysanoessa raschii.
+The St. Lawrence blue whales are known to feed predominantly on Krill species Meganyctiphanes norvegica and Thysanoessa raschii.